Gearshift-Interactive/Cogwheel/README.md

 ## Usage

-The is also an example for [basic vector math](./tests/vector.cog).
+The is also a code example for [basic vector math](./tests/vector.cog).

 ### Statements